 PWR/VOL: Press this knob lightly to turn the system on.
 Press the knob again to turn the system off.
 To increase volume, turn the knob clockwise.
 Turn it counterclockwise to decrease volume.
-The volume level will appear on the display.

 HR or MN: Display the time with the ignition off by pressing this button.